 Thailand’s anti-fake news centre went live on Friday 2nd of November as governments around the world have become aware of the power of the internet and how it can be used.

-But at a more personal level, there are also now very disturbing misgivings relating to the very real threat posed by the internet to both mental and physical human health.
-This is something that threatens billions of people worldwide.
+But at a more personal level, there are also now very disturbing questions relating to the very real threat to both mental and physical human health posed by this new force which threatens billions of people.

-Labelled as Internet Addiction Disorder, the syndrome is causing real and physical changes to the brain leading to significant and debilitating effects to mental capability among some people.
+Labelled as Internet Addiction Disorder, the syndrome is causing real and physical changes to the brains of adults causing significant and debilitating effects to their mental capability.

 The internet has become an information drug where people derive pleasure from absorbing news or being titillated.